 Stanford Blood Center joined the Café Scientifique community in Fall 2007 with the goal of fostering medical and scientific learning, and raising awareness within our community about the blood center.

-For more information about Café Scientifique, or to add your e-mail address to our mailing list, please contact Kevin O'Neill.
+For more information about Café Scientifique or to add your e-mail address to our mailing list, please contact Victoria Somerville.

 Watch video recordings of past Café Scientifique lectures on YouTube.

-On Thursday, May 26, 2016, Jen Andrews, MD, Clinical Assistant Professor of Pediatrics (Hematology/Oncology/Stem Cell Transplantation/Cancer Biology) discussed the existence of invisible biases in today's society, specifically related to acaemic medicine.
-View a video recording of this event here.
+On Thursday, May 26, 2016, Jennifer Andrews, MD, Clinical Assistant Professor of Pediatrics (Hematology/Oncology/Stem Cell Transplantation/Cancer Biology) discussed the existence of invisible biases in today’s society, specifically related to academic medicine.
+View the video recording of this event here.

-On Tuesday, September 15, 2015, Paul Tang, MD discussed the important role adults play in our society and across the globe.
-He shared information on a new program called linkAges - connecting generations to create the communities we want to live in.
+On Tuesday, September 15, 2015, Paul Tang, MD, MS, discussed the important role adults play in our society and across the globe.
+He shared information on a new program called “linkAges” – connecting generations to create the communities we want to live in.
 There is no video recording of this event.

 On Thursday, July 23, 2015, Bernard Muir shared insights and anecdotes from his vantage point as director of Stanford Athletics.
 There is no video recording of this event.

-On Thursday, March 26, 2015, Dr. Esquivel reviewed the journey of his career and his work in pioneering the first liver transplants on babies.
+On Thursday, March 26, 2015, Carlos Esquivel, MD, PhD, reviewed the journey of his career and his work in pioneering the first liver transplants on babies.
 He also mentioned the importance of organ donation.
 There is no video recording of this event.

 On Thursday, January 29, 2015, Pegasus Physicians, composed of academic and private practice physicians in various stages of career development who also are creative writers, read their short stories and poems on the usage of blood products as life-saving interventions from the perspective of their various specialties.
 View the video recording of this event here.